-The experts agree that you need to replace a child car seat after a moderate or severe crash, but what about a fender-bender?
-Here’s some guidance on minor crashes and car seats.
+The experts agree that you need to replace a child car seat or booster seat after a moderate or severe crash, but what about a fender-bender?
+Here’s some guidance on minor crashes and child car seats or booster seats.

-Your first step should be to check the manufacturer’s manual that came with your seat (or find the manual online).
+It’s important to check the manufacturer’s manual that came with your seat, or search to find it online.
 It may advise that the seat doesn’t need to be replaced after a minor crash.

 What’s a minor crash?

-Many car seat manufacturers use the U.S. National Highway Traffic Safety Administration (NHTSA) guidelines to define a minor crash.
-The NHTSA considers it’s a minor crash if all these things apply:
+Many manufacturers of child car seat or booster seat products use the guidelines set by the U.S National Highway Traffic Safety Administration (NHTSA) to define a minor crash.
+It’s considered a minor crash if all of these criteria apply:

-There is no visible damage to the child car seat.
+there is no visible damage to the car seat or booster seat.